 Employment Law Glossary

-We are keen to avoid confusing legal jargon and so this page is devoted to explaining a few of the key terms used in employment law.
-Where possible we seek to avoid using legalistic language, but also invite our clients to ask us if they are unsure about any terms we use.
+Our Employment Law team has put together a glossary of terms used in employment law to help you get the best understanding of employment law.
+Where possible, we seek to avoid using legalistic language, but also invite our clients to ask us if they are unsure about any terms we use.

 Legislation makes it unlawful to treat an employee less favourably on specific protected grounds, which are known as protected characteristics – these are age; disability; gender re-assignment; marriage and civil partnership; pregnancy and maternity; race; religion or belief; sex; and sexual orientation.
 Discrimination can be direct or indirect and in the case of disability there is additional protection for discrimination arising from a disability and a legal duty to make reasonable adjustments.